 Huawei Mate 20 X release date and price

-You’ll be able to pick up the Mate 20 X in midnight blue color for AED 2,499 starting mid-January.
+You’ll be able to pick up the Mate 20 X in midnight blue color for £799 in the UK, or AED 2,499 in the UAE starting mid-January.
 That’s just AED 100 more than the Mate 20 and quite a few hundred AED less than the Mate 20 Pro.

 It comes in just the one configuration of 128GB internal storage and 6G RAM.
 Considering how several top-tier phones are easily breaking the AED 3,000 price mark these days, the Mate 20 X represents incredible value.